 In addition to the ride itself, the structure, a “smart and optimistic 21st century beacon of aspiration architecture” per AE Superlab, would function as a sort of massive digital billboard:

 It will also serve as the cities largest and most visible interactive info display, programmed to display an ever changing array of city-relevant information driven by the data-sets made available through NYC’s open data initiatives as well as direct interaction with New Yorkers via mobile and web apps and real-time information driven by such events as environmental data and sports results from the games taking place in MSG Arena directly below.

 It’s hard not to admire such a bonkers, pie-in-the-sky concept, a concept that Brooklyn Capital Partners believes to be completely feasible from an engineering standpoint.
-While the Halo may not ever see the light of day, you do have to applaud Washburn and Gerber for the chutzpah and sheer creativity of it all.
-If it takes a 1,200-foot-tall amusement park ride to get people to pay attention to the dire state of America's busiest rail station, so be it.
+You do have to applaud Washburn and Gerber for the chutzpah and sheer creativity of it all — and if it takes a 1,200-foot-tall amusement park ride to get people to pay attention to the dire state of America's busiest rail station, so be it.